alexpaper/infotechblog.it/readme.md

 >Info tech blog posts application.

 ## Usage
-Rename 'env.env' to '.env', fill the fields with your own data, in particular only the mongodb string connection field 'MONGO_URI='.
+Rename 'env.env' to '.env', fill the fields with your own data, in particular only the mongodb string connection field 'MONGO_URI= your-db-string-connection'.
-You need to change the ip address inside the package.json react client directory, for the image upload.
+You need also to change the proxy ip address inside the package.json in react client directory, for the image upload.
+After changed, you need to redo the build (npm run build) and place the files inside the 'reactApp/build1' folder.
 ```
 "proxy": "http://your.ip.address",
 ```
-and, inside the routes node directory, inside index.js, this line with your ip address:
+and also, inside the routes nodejs directory, in index.js, this line with your ip address:
 ```
 await upload(req, res, (err) => {
     let url = '';